-What are your best stories of 2017?
+What are your best stories?

 It’s no secret that humans love to tell stories and we enjoy connecting with them.
 From the earliest cave paintings to the latest Harry Potter or James Patterson (he writes the Alex Cross stories, amongst others), we all love stories.
 They get into our psyche as they transport us to another time and place.
 They let us imagine what is happening and what could happen.
 That’s why story telling can be such a powerful marketing tool.